 5. Full business case development

 The development of a full business case based on the system design is integral to the success of a heat pump project.
 A key challenge in determining the economics of a business case is the New Zealand Emissions Trading Scheme (ETS) carbon price and the electricity price to use.
-Most GIDI applicants use forecasted NZ ETS values from the Climate Change Commission.
+Most EECA co-funding applicants used forecasted NZ ETS values from the Climate Change Commission.
 For electricity price assumptions, most applicants use their current electricity price or discuss future electricity prices with their provider based on the additional electrical capacity required for a heat pump.

-GIDI Business Case Checklist [PDF, 2.7 MB]
+Business Case Checklist [PDF 2.7 MB]

 The Large Process Heat Users and Energy Efficiency in New Zealand report, commissioned by EECA and prepared by Price Waterhouse Coopers New Zealand, also outlines barriers that businesses both in New Zealand and in the international context have faced, as well as ways these barriers have been overcome.